-Soon it’s time to feast on Christmas food, open the presents, rock around the Christmas tree, and perhaps sharing wine memories.
+Soon it’s time to feast on Christmas food, open presents, rock around the Christmas tree, and perhaps share wine memories.
 And sip on lots of good wine, right?
-However, there are still some days before we enter the real holiday mode.
+However, there are still some days before we enter the true holiday mode.

 We wanted to take the opportunity, to sum up, the last year a bit, the people we met and who visited Fattoria di Montemaggio.
 To be able to thank a set of wine writers and wine influencers for their visits, kindness, and generosity in writing about Montemaggio, we wanted to direct the spotlight on them this time.
 Some of them also participated in our vertical wine tasting organized at Vinitaly earlier this year.
 Read more in 10 Vintages of Fattoria di Montemaggio in a Vertical Wine Tasting at Vinitaly 2017.

 Montemaggio Memories & Christmas Pairings by our Wine Writing Friends

 We could not include all of the wonderful people and, therefore, we ended up with a group of five wine writers.
 The group consists of four women and one man.
 Not bad for him, right?
 LOL They will be presented in a random order without any priority according to followers, fame, or other.

 We asked them to share their experiences of Fattoria di Montemaggio with us all and then to pair one of our wines with a Christmas dish of their choice.
 In this way, we add a bit of more Christmas atmosphere to this article.

 1) Tell us about a memory/your best memory you have from visiting Montemaggio or tasting our wines?

 2) With what Christmas dish would you pair one of our wines?
 And why?